adamwoolhether/algo/README.md

 ```

 ### Calculations
-When the goal is to make a calculatoin based on a sub-problem of the problem at hand.
+When the goal is to make a calculation based on a sub-problem of the problem at hand.
 _Subproblem_: the very same problem applied to a smaller input.
 ex: factorials. `6! = 6 * 5 * 4 * 3 * 2 * 1`.
 Here, we know that factorial(6) will be multiplied by whatever factorial(5) is.
 So `factorial(6)` is the same as `6 * factorial(5)`.